kyg203/kygough.com/_posts/2023-01-24-new-budget-friendly-moto-phones.md

 ![Motorola Moto G23 and G13 devices](/images/moto-g23.jpg)

-The lower end devices of the series have the same duo design and spec choice with the higher end which is for the worse in this particular line-up.
+The lower end devices of the series have the same duo design and spec choice just like the higher-end siblings, which is for the worse in this particular line-up.

 | Specification | G23                                        | G13                                         |
 |---------------|--------------------------------------------|---------------------------------------------|